-2020 Financial Performance under the STPP.
-In January 2021, the Compensation Committee reviewed our actual performance for 2020 against the financial and operational performance goals established under the STPP, subject to final audit.
+2021 Financial Performance under the STPP.
+In January 2022, the Compensation Committee reviewed our actual performance for 2021 against the financial and operational performance goals established under the STPP, subject to final audit.

-WEC Energy Group's 2020 financial performance satisfied the maximum payout level established for earnings per share and cash flow.
-WEC Energy Group's earnings per share were \$3.79 for 2020, and its cash flow, based on Adjusted Cash From Operations, was \$2,207.2 million.
+WEC Energy Group's 2021 financial performance satisfied the maximum payout level established for earnings per share and cash flow.
+WEC Energy Group's earnings per share were \$4.11 for 2021, and its cash flow, based on Adjusted Cash From Operations and excluding a voluntary pension plan contribution, was \$2,076.6 million.
+There were no minimum required contributions for our pension plans.
+However, in December 2021, we made a \$50.0 million voluntary contribution to our Illinois utilities' pension plan to increase its funded status for the benefit of the utilities' employees.
+The Compensation Committee determined it was appropriate to exclude this voluntary contribution from the cash flow calculation.
 Our cash flow result is not a measure of financial performance under GAAP.